mdbenito/effective-2d/README.md

 ## Experiment tracking and reports

-Experiments are stored in a MongoDB and can be individually browsed using Omniboard (see above).
+Experiments are stored in a (persistent) MongoDB and can be individually browsed using Omniboard (see above).

 However, omniboard is not enough for the investigation of multiple experiments jointly.
 For this a minimal results server displays them